Saivivek04/Spotify_clone/README.md

 # Technologies Used:
 HTML: Used for structuring the content of the web page.
 CSS: Utilized for styling the elements and layout of the web page.
-HTML: Used for structuring the content of the web page.
-CSS: Utilized for styling the elements and layout of the web page.

 # Project Structure:
 Index.html: The main landing page of the Spotify Clone Website, featuring navigation to different sections.